9oelM/9oelM.github.io/content/blog/2019-03-02--Youtube-lite:-looking-back/index.md

 ## Setup, setup, setup
 - Project setup is really important.
 Choosing suitable tools will make your life happier.
 Get dependencies for linting, bundling, warning, testing, ... anything that helps make your life easier.
 - Also, keep updated with project dependencies.
 It may be a good idea to use something like [Dependabot](https://dependabot.com/).
 If you have like 10+ dependencies to update and you update them once and tests break, you don't know which one they break from.
-- It gets really difficult for you to change dependencies after you have subsisted
+- It gets really difficult for you to change dependencies after you have subsisted on them for a while.
+So your initial decision becomes important.